 They are best eaten right away all at once.

 Bolillos tend to be bought at least twice a day in Mexico City.
 They taste so good right out of the oven and every bakery keeps baking them all day long.

 Only a couple hours later they become stale because they don’t contain any emulsifiers or other ingredients to make bread last.
-This is a quick to prepare clean ingredient bread.
+This is quick to prepare clean ingredient bread.
 Airy with a crunchy crust and a soft center.

 Mexican Dinner Rolls (Bolillos)

-- 500 g unbleached all-purpose white flour (3 cups + 2 Tbsp)
+- 500 g unbleached all-purpose white flour about 4 imperial cups

-- 10 g dry active yeast (1.5 tsp)
+- 8 g dry active yeast about 2 teaspoons

 - Add dry ingredients to the bowl of your stand mixer and whisk on low until well combined.